JoaoCVerissimo/Tardis/memory-bank/01-project-overview.md

 - Provide a platform for experimenting with new technologies
 - Maintain high code quality and testing standards
 - Demonstrate best practices in modern web development
-- Implement a dynamic, weather-based theming system alongside the default dark theme
+- Implement a dynamic, weather-based theming system alongside the default theme

 ## Project Structure